manuseiro/BASE-EFI-AMD-RYZEN-THREADRIPPER/README.pt-BR.md

 Disabling the `mtrr_update_action - fix PAT` patch has shown an improvement in GPU performance on some systems that have tested.
 If you wish to test this it is recommended to do so on a USB with OpenCore to ensure it works first.
 There may be issues with different motherboard/GPU combos that we aren't aware of.
 Proceed at your own risk.

-### General Purpose `boot-args`
+### Uso Geral (General Purpose) `boot-args`

 Parameter|Description
 :----|:----
-npci=0x2000|This disables some PCI debugging related to `kIOPCIConfiguratorPFM64`, alternative is `npci=0x3000` which disables debugging related to `gIOPCITunnelledKey` in addition.<br>Required for when getting stuck on `PCI Start Configuration` as there are IRQ conflicts relating to your PCI lanes. **Not needed if Above4GDecoding is enabled.** npci=0x3000|Alternative for `npci=0x2000`.
+npci=0x2000|Isso desabilita alguma depuração PCI relacionada a `kIOPCIConfiguratorPFM64`, a alternativa é `npci=0x3000` que desabilita a depuração relacionada a `gIOPCITunnelledKey` adicionalmente.<br>Necessário para quando ficar preso em `PCI Start Configuration`, pois há conflitos de IRQ relacionados às suas pistas PCI. **Não é necessário se Above4GDecoding estiver habilitado.** npci=0x3000|Alternativa para `npci=0x2000`.

-### GPU-Specific `boot-args`
+### Específico para GPU (GPU-Specific) `boot-args`

 Parameter|Description
 :----|:----
-agdpmod=pikera|Used for disabling board ID checks on Navi GPUs(RX 5000 series), without this you'll get a black screen.<br>**Don't use if you don't have Navi** (ie. Polaris and Vega cards shouldn't use this). nvda_drv_vrl=1|Used for enabling Nvidia's Web Drivers on Maxwell and Pascal cards in Sierra and High Sierra.
+agdpmod=pikera|Usado para desabilitar verificações de ID de placa em GPUs Navi (série RX 5000), sem isso você terá uma tela preta.<br>**Não use se você não tiver Navi** (ou seja, placas Polaris e Vega não devem usar isso). nvda_drv_vrl=1|Usado para habilitar drivers Nvidia Web em placas Maxwell e Pascal no Sierra e High Sierra.

-# BIOS Settings
+# Configurações da BIOS

-### Disable
+### Desativar
 - Fast Boot
 - Secure Boot
 - Serial/COM Port
 - Parallel Port
 - Compatibility Support Module (CSM)(Must be off, GPU errors like `gIO` are common when this option in enabled)

-***Special note for 3990X users***: *macOS currently does not support more than 64 threads in the kernel, and so will kernel panic if it sees more.
-The 3990X CPU has 128 threads total and so requires half of that disabled.
-We recommend disabling hyper threading in the BIOS for these situations.*
+***Nota especial para usuários do 3990X***: *o macOS atualmente não suporta mais de 64 threads no kernel, e então o kernel entrará em pânico se vir mais.
+A CPU 3990X tem 128 threads no total e então requer metade disso desabilitado.
+Recomendamos desabilitar o hyper threading no BIOS para essas situações.*

 ### Enable
 - Above 4G decoding
-	- This must be on, if you can't find the option then add `npci=0x2000` to `boot-args`.
+	- Isso deve estar ativado, se você não encontrar a opção, adicione`npci=0x2000` a `boot-args`.
 	- Do not have both this option and `npci` in `boot-args` enabled at the same time.
 	- If you are on a Gigabyte/Aorus or an AsRock motherboard, enabling this option may break certain drivers(ie. Ethernet) and/or boot failures on other OSes, if it does happen then disable this option and opt for `npci` instead.
 	- 2020+ BIOS Notes: When enabling Above4G, Resizable BAR Support may become an available on some X570 and newer motherboards.
 Please ensure this is **`DISABLED`** instead of set to Auto.